Changes in RS Engine Design

 When BMW introduced the Nikasil cylinders in the US in the 1981 model year, they came with the 8.2:1 low compression pistons to help meet EPA requirements.
 So, my 1983 R100RS has low compression pistons.
 But, in Europe, BMW provided 9.5:1 pistons and rings for use in the Nikasil cylinders and they are still available.

+I intend to use this bike for two up touring and it has over 80,000 miles on it.
 The higher compression makes a useful difference in torque and horsepower:

 - The 8.2:1 compression pistons produce 53-Ft-Lb and the 9.5:1 compression produces 56 Ft-Lb and, or about +5% for the higher compression.

 - The 8.2:1 compression pistons produce 66 Hp and the 9.5:1 compression produces 70 Hp and or about +6% for the higher compression.

 So I am going to install 9.5:1 pistons sized for the “B” sized cylinders I have (part# 11 25 1 337 175) to get a useful boost in torque and horsepower.

 These pistons come with the rings installed.
 It is good practice to LEAVE THEM THERE and not remove them.
 These rings are easy to break when installing, so avoid the temptation of “fiddling” with them and just install the piston into the cylinder (YES, I’m Looking At YOU) 🙂